gantz-thomas-gantz/NEMOCheck/README.md

 ## 🚀 Abstract

 **NEMOCheck** is a robust validation and analysis toolkit for the [NEMO ocean model](https://www.nemo-ocean.eu/).
-It empowers to perform thorough, reproducible, and insightful assessments of model performance.
+It empowers users to perform thorough, reproducible, and insightful assessments of model performance.
 Supported comparison modes include both model–model and model–observation evaluations for essential oceanographic variables:

 - **Sea Surface Temperature (SST)**
 - **Sea Surface Salinity (SSS)**